15 Masterpieces of European Painting You Need to See at the Met

 The father of Impressionism visited Holland in 1866 and was duly impressed by the colorful tulip fields.
 In his characteristic style, he presents an image full of sunshine and movement.
 With small and rapid brushstrokes, the flowers give the impression of a unified whole, a sea of flowers moving with the wind.

-Monet sold this painting through the art dealership where Theo van Gogh, Vincent’s brother, worked and it is possible that Vincent saw it there.
+Monet sold this painting through the art dealership where Theo van Gogh, Vincent’s brother, worked, and it is possible that Vincent saw it there.
 When Van Gogh moved to Paris in 1886, Impressionism was the word of the day.
-The new style had a lasting impact on Van Gogh’s work making him adopt the brighter pallet he is known for.
+The new style had a lasting impact on Van Gogh’s work, making him adopt the brighter palette he is known for.

 In this print, the biggest white areas are the naked body of the woman and the cat.
-The forms are simple, however, through the strong contrast, the artist is able to suggest pattern, depth, and shape.
+The forms are simple; however, through the strong contrast, the artist can suggest pattern, depth, and shape.

 Before Gauguin moved to the south of France to live with Van Gogh, he and the Dutch artist exchanged self-portraits.
 Gauguin painted himself as Jean Valjean, the main character of Victor Hugo’s novel Les Misérables.
 In a letter to Van Gogh, he explains this decision: